Javier6170/Javier6170/README.md

-- 👋 Hi, I’m @Javier6170
+- 👋 Hi, I’m Javier Rodriguez Marulanda and I’m from Colombia.
-- 👀 I’m interested in programing
+- 👀 I'm interested in programing, I would like be full stack developer.
 - 🌱 I’m currently learning technologies
 - 💞️ I am looking to collaborate on new ideas